Public Records & Services in Homeland

 Frequently Asked Questions

-To register to vote in Homeland, Florida, residents can register online through the Florida Division of Elections's website, by mail, or in person at the Polk County elections office.
+To register to vote in Homeland, Florida, residents can register online through the Florida Division of Elections website, by mail, or in person at the Polk County elections office.
 Florida requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the Florida Division of Elections's voter lookup tool.
-For local municipal elections in Homeland, contact the Polk County Clerk's office for schedules and ballot information.
+Voters can verify their registration status and find polling locations through the Florida Division of Elections voter lookup tool.
+For local county and state elections (Homeland is an unincorporated community in Polk County and does not hold municipal elections), contact the Polk County Clerk's office for schedules and ballot information.

 Vital records for Homeland, Polk County, Florida including birth certificates, death certificates, and marriage licenses are maintained by the Polk County Clerk-Recorder and the Florida Department of Health Vital Records office.
 Certified copies can be requested online, by mail, or in person.
 Fees and identification requirements apply.